 Linkedin’s engineers published the recipe for their new algorithm on May 12, 2020.
 The least we can say is that it completely changes the practice of making a post go viral.
 If you want your LinkedIn posts to be seen (and incidentally become popular), read the following carefully.
+See also the “data” analyses that we dedicate to the factors that boost visibility on Linkedin: hashtags, word count, emojis.

 In a nutshell (if you only have 30 seconds)